endigma/unocss-preset-radix/docs/migrating-from-v2.md

 </ul>
 ```

-This feature is very usefull for creating reusable components.
+This feature is very useful for creating reusable components.
 You can use aliases to define what color steps (`bg-base3`, `text-base11`, `b-accent6`) each element has and pass `alias-base-slate` or `alias-accent-pink` as props to your component.
-This way, the color hue is no longer hardcoded in your component defenition, but decoupled from it.
+This way, the color hue is no longer hardcoded in your component definition, but decoupled from it.

 ## Other new features

 You can use P3 colors with sRGB fallbacks.
 Set useP3Colors option to true to enable it.

 You can set the unocss layer you want to add generated css variables to, via layer option.

+You can use css variables (like `var(--un-preset-radix-red9)`, `var(--un-preset-radix-red9 , red)`) in your project and the preset detects it and add corresponding colors.
+If you use this in css files, make sure UnoCSS the css files.

 You can opt to add only light colors (or only dark colors) to the CSS, bya onlyOneTheme option to `light` (or `dark`).